 Step 1: Consider The Size of Your TV

-One of the most important factors to consider, of course, is your TV.
+Top 5 Sound Bars one of the most important factors to consider, of course, is your TV.
 Because you ARE getting a soundbar to amplify the sound of your TV.
 One of the main things to consider is the dimensions of your TV, to make sure the soundbar you want to get fits well when placed near your TV.

 Some TV manufacturers have their own soundbar range to compliment their TVs.
 They make sure that the soundbar sits below the TV’s bezels and doesn’t obstruct the screen.
 You can consider this as an option if you’re struggling for space.
 But you might not get the sound quality you desire.